How LinkedIn Can Help MBA Applicants

-In the headline, be specific about your professional role but also think about whether you can provide a broader picture of yourself in this prime piece of real estate.
+Be specific about your professional role in the headline.
+Also, think about whether you can provide a broader picture of yourself in this prime piece of real estate.
 For example, you may work as a staff consultant at Bain & Company or as an analyst at Goldman Sachs.

-Tip 2.
-Quantify your achievements.
-Admissions committees like to see results, so try to quantify results in dollar amounts or percentages whenever possible within the body of your profile just as you would in your MBA-tailored resume.
-It is much more powerful to write that you “created a marketing plan that resulted in a 30 percent increase in leads,” as opposed to noting that you simply “created a marketing plan.”
+Admissions committees like to see results.
+So, try to quantify results within the body of your profile just as you would in your MBA resume.
+For example, it’s much more powerful to write that you “created a marketing plan that resulted in a 30 percent increase in leads” instead of noting that you “created a marketing plan.”

-Suppose your application touches on your keen interest in renewable energy, micro investing in India, or Silicon Valley startups.
+Suppose your application touches on your keen interest in renewable energy, micro-investing in India, or Silicon Valley startups.
 In that case, this section should show that you’re following influencers or organizations in those industries.
 This consistency reinforces the narrative within your application and lends credibility to your stated interests and passions.

-Tip 4.
-Make sure career and education information is consistent with your MBA application.
-This sounds obvious, but our memories can get fuzzy and small discrepancies are actually pretty common.
+It sounds obvious, but our memories can get fuzzy and minor discrepancies are pretty common.
 Cross-check your education, employer names, and dates to ensure all are in the proper order.
-Consistency between your LinkedIn profile and MBA application is key.
+Consistency between your LinkedIn profile and MBA application is vital.

 Whether you need to professionalize an existing profile or develop a presence on an entirely new platform, SBC can provide informed direction on which steps to take.
 For a b-school applicant, proper management of social media channels can also help you expand the scope of your application without infringing on limited essay word counts.